fbpx

 Women shoulder the planning, the organizing and the remembering of everything that needs to be remembered.
 The mental load that comes with that work has grown exponentially in recent months.

 “We’ve been socialized for 200 years for women to take this load on without even talking about it,” said Stephanie Coontz, a historian of family studies.
-The pandemic “is really going to bring this to the fore more starkly than in the past because now there is so much more planning that has to be done.”
+The pandemic “is really going to bring this to the fore more starkly than in the past because now there is so much more planning that has to be done.”life-in-pandemic

 “You can’t not worry as a mom.
 ‘Are the kids okay?
 What’s going on?
 Let me check in on them” says Tamara, who lives in Arabian Ranches.
 “But you’ve got to be able to check in on them and still be able to do your job.
 It’s a lot.” – Tamara Fray, Branch Manager